nohstns/nt2syntax/README.md

-# Tool for Automatic Assessment of the Writing of Early Learners of L2 Dutch
+# Tool for Automatic Assessment of the Writing of DSL Learners

 ## About the project
 This repository contains the scripts developed for my MA thesis on the assessment of the syntactic complexity and writing quality development of early learners of Dutch as a L2 (NT2/DSL).